 Only Illinois voters who are blind, physically disabled or unable to read or write the English language may be assisted by a relative or friend.
 A voter's employer or agent, or officer or agent of the voter's union cannot provide assistance.

 To the Person Assisting the Voter: The person assisting must mark the ballot exactly as directed by the voter.
 Any attempt to influence the voter’s choice of candidates, party, votes on public questions, or to mark the ballot other than as directed by the voter, may be guilty of a Class 3 Felony.
 If a voter does not express their intent, assistance cannot be rendered to mark the ballot in any way.

-To the Voter: In signing the certification on the “Certification” envelope, you are attesting that you personally marked the ballot in secret.
-If you are physically unable to mark the ballot, a friend or relative, after completing the affidavit on the “Certification” envelope, may assist you.
-Federal and state law prohibits employers, employer’s agents, and officers or agents of a voter’s union from assisting in voting.
-State Law prohibits a candidate whose name appears on the ballot (unless the physically disabled voter is the spouse, parent, child, brother or sister of the candidate) from assisting a voter.
+To the Voter: If you are physically unable to mark the ballot, a friend or relative, may assist you after completing the affidavit.
+Federal and state laws prohibit employers, employer’s agents, and officers or agents of a voter’s union from assisting in voting.
+State law prohibits a candidate whose name appears on the ballot (unless the physically disabled voter is the spouse, parent, child, brother or sister of the candidate) from assisting a voter.